apollographql/apollo/docs/source/intro/platform.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yZ3_Yvlmy78" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### The schema registry

+The [schema registry](https://www.apollographql.com/docs/graph-manager/schema-registry/) sits at the heart of Graph Manager.
+By registering your graph's schema with Graph Manager, you can explore its structure, track its change history, and lay the foundation for many other powerful features.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/duwM95RsiBs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Graph Manager features

-#### Graph Manager provides the following features to all Apollo users for free:
+In addition to the schema registry and explorer, **Graph Manager provides the following features to all Apollo users for free:**

-* A [GraphQL schema registry](https://www.apollographql.com/docs/graph-manager/schema-registry/) that tracks changes and enables you to [create variants of your schema](https://www.apollographql.com/docs/graph-manager/schema-registry/#managing-environments-with-variants) for different environments
-(such as staging and production)
-* A schema explorer that makes it easy to inspect your schema's queries, mutations, and other object definitions
 * [Metrics reporting](https://www.apollographql.com/docs/graph-manager/setup-analytics/) for up to the last 24 hours
 * Team collaboration via [organizations](https://www.apollographql.com/docs/graph-manager/accounts-organizations/)
 * [Slack notifications](https://www.apollographql.com/docs/graph-manager/slack-integration/) for schema changes and daily metrics reports
 * [Management of a federated data graph](https://www.apollographql.com/docs/graph-manager/managed-federation/overview/)

-#### Additional features are available to organizations with a subscription to an [Apollo Team or Enterprise plan](https://www.apollographql.com/pricing/):
+**These features are available to organizations with a subscription to an [Apollo Team or Enterprise plan](https://www.apollographql.com/pricing/):**

 * Metrics reporting for arbitrary timeframes
 * [Metrics segmentation by distinct clients and versions](https://www.apollographql.com/docs/graph-manager/client-awareness/)